 How to refresh with them?

 Check out my 123 Refresh technique.
 Use a curl cream or gel or both to refresh.
 Both products are stylers for hold.
 Use a leave-in under your stylers when hair feels especially dry.

 Which one should you use in the humidity?

 If you wash your hair more often and have fine or wavy hair, use a leave-in on its own!
 Or use gel over leaveins for more hold.
-If you have coarse hair then try Cachos Creme over their leave-in.
-See more recos here.
+If you have coarse hair then see more recos here.

 Is it ok to skip leavein and directly go to stylers?

 For high porosity hair can you use leave in, then cream, then gel?